carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

         dereferencing invalid pointers such as uninitialized pointers, `NULL` in C++, or manufactured pointer addresses.

-    -   _Temporal_ memory safety protects against use-after-free access.
-This typically involves dereferencing pointers to dynamically allocated objects, but can also include pointers that are given the address of stack objects.
+    -   _Temporal_ memory safety protects against accessing an address that has been deallocated.
+This includes use-after-free for heap and use-after-return for stack addresses.

 -   [**Type safety**](https://en.wikipedia.org/wiki/Type_safety) protects
     against accessing valid memory with an incorrect type, also known as "type